ar4ntic/ServerSecurityAudit/documentation.md

 ## Tips for Effective Use

-Getting the most out of your security audits requires proper planning and follow-through.
-Here are practical tips for maximizing the effectiveness of the Server Security Audit tool:
+Getting the most out of your security scans requires proper planning and follow-through.
+Here are practical tips for maximizing the effectiveness of the PublicServer SecurityScan tool:

 | **Best Practice Category** | **Recommendations** | **Benefits** | **Implementation Complexity** |
 |----------------------|-----------------|----------|--------------------------|